 I like to hear the Spiritual Man too.
 One time I talked to the Spiritual at Mille Lacs.
 Boy he surprised me: "Well I'm going to shake the tipi tonight.
 I was just waiting for you guys to come from Ball Club.
 I know you were coming.
 I got a card from Mike Fairbanks here.
 It says that you were going to bring up Mr. Orson Weekly here.
 I'm glad you came.
 I thought you weren't coming before because it rained for awhile.
 With the crying-of-the-day I began to get leery.
 So I asked that it could clear up, and the sun was sinking.
 We have to wait for the sun to sink before I start in.
 But some of my boys(40) already have the fire built close to the tipi."

-"And then you," he pointed at a woman and a man I went with, "you, you," and he pointed at me, "you come with us.
-Now you go put the sheeting over that tipi.
-It's all ready set up.
-Put the sheeting over the poles, and tie it the way you want to."
+"And then you, you," he pointed at a woman and a man I went with, "you," and he pointed at me, "you come with us.
+Now you all go put the sheeting

 So we went there.
-We had ropes and we put the sheeting up there just as tight as we could.
+We had ropes and we put the sheeting up there on the frame poles just as tight as we could.
 We took that rope and wrapped it around there, just as tight as we could, so he couldn't move it.

 "He can't shake that," we thought.